Journal

 The pine trees provide natural shade right to the waterline, which matters more than you might think at midday in July and August.

-Unlike the Blue Cave, the Cathedral Cave does not rely on refracted light for its drama.
-It is the scale and the acoustics.
+Unlike the Blue Cave, Spilja does not rely on refracted light for its drama.
+It is the stillness.
 We idle in, cut the engine, and let the silence settle.
-Some skippers give a short whistle to demonstrate the echo.
-It is a moment of calm in what is otherwise an active day on the water.
+After a day of swimming and open water, fifteen minutes in this quiet, shadowed chamber is the perfect wind-down.

 6. Misješta Bay’s Underwater Boulders